3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 A volumetriclayer MUST contain at least one \<channelmapping> element.
 The dstchannel attribute of the each \<channelmapping> within a volumetriclayer element MUST match a \<dstchannel> element within this \<volumetriclayer>.
 The name of each \<dstchannel> element MUST occur at most once as dstchannel attribute in one of the \<channelmapping>.

-Destination channels that are not mentioned in as dstchannel attribute in this list are not modifed by this \<volumetriclayer>.
+Destination channels that are not mentioned as dstchannel attribute in this list are not modifed by this \<volumetriclayer>.

 ![Example of different blending methods and parameters and src- or dst-alpha values](images/blending.png)